More information

 Singer D, Thamm K, Zhuang H, Karbanová J, Gao Y, Walker JV, Jin H, Wu X, Coveney CR, Marangoni P, Lu D, Grayson PRC, Gulsen T, Liu KJ, Ardu S, Wann AK, Luo S, Zambon AC, Jetten AM, Tredwin C, Klein OD, Attanasio M, Carmeliet P, Huttner WB, Corbeil D*, Hu B*

-Prominin-1 controls stem cell activation by orchestrating ciliary dynamics.
+Prominin-1 governs stem cell activation by orchestrating ciliary dynamics

 Contact